globus/globus-pilot/README.rst

 Installation
 ------------

-Pilot1 tools supports Python 3.5 and higher
+Pilot1 tools supported on Python 3.5 and higher

 Install with pip: